SeanPlusPlus/transformer-workshop/text-generation/README.md

 **Overview**

-This approach gives us direct access to the tokenizer and model, allowing us to configure the text generation process in detail.
+- This approach gives us direct access to the tokenizer and model, allowing us to configure the text generation process in detail.

-We can modify low-level parameters (like the `no_repeat_ngram_size`, `top_k`, and `top_p`) which allow us to control how diverse or repetitive the generated text is.
+- We can modify low-level parameters (like the `no_repeat_ngram_size`, `top_k`, and `top_p`) which allow us to control how diverse or repetitive the generated text is.

+- If we need to customize how text is tokenized, or work directly with the raw input/output tensors, this is the best approach.

+- Since this method deals with the model directly, we need to handle the data format and tensors explicitly. `input_ids` are encoded in PyTorch tensor format (`return_tensors='pt'`).

+- After generating text, we need to decode it manually using the tokenizer.

+**When to Use**

+- When we need greater control over the text generation process.

+- When experimenting with customized model settings and trying out advanced configurations.

+- When working directly with PyTorch and needing more fine-grained model manipulation.